 Before I show you 5 such questions and suggest how you should answer each one, let me clarify what ambiguity means (just to be sure that we are on the same page).
 From Google dictionary: The quality of being open to more than one interpretation; inexactness.
 Let’s have a look at some questions about “inexactness” in the workplace.

 Tell us about the last time you faced ambiguity in work.
 How did you handle the situation?
+(Tell me about a time when you had to work on a project with unclear responsibilities.)

 This is probably the most typical interview question about facing ambiguity, and it is a very open one.
 You can talk about a variety of things and situations, such as: